The Slack handbook for software development teams

 Turn alerts into action

-When you need to hash out a set of changes to a pull request or start a huddle regarding an urgent alert, Slack apps and integrations can pull notifications from a variety of systems into channels where related discussions are already happening.
+When you need to hash out a set of changes to a pull request or huddle around an urgent alert, Slack apps and integrations can pull notifications from a variety of systems into channels where related discussions are already happening.
 This way, everyone can identify potential issues and work through solutions together.

 Not only does piping system alerts into public channels make it easier for managers and people from other teams to stay updated on progress, but resolving issues as a team in channels creates an automatic, time-stamped audit trail that can be useful in incident reviews.
 And less juggling between multiple apps and logins means fewer lags in your workday.